 If you can, utilize as many of these channels as possible to maximize your YouTube income whilst providing you the security of different revenue sources.

-How to make money on YouTube – YouTube Ads
+1. Make money on YouTube with YouTube Ads

 Whilst these numbers are hardly insurmountable, it can be demotivating working towards something without seeing any rewards in the process.
 This has caused many creators to give up on their YouTube channels prematurely.